moq-wg/moq-transport/draft-ietf-moq-transport.md

 information learned at the lower layer.
 For example, when using stream per group, the end of Group is redundant.

-In most cases messages with a non zero status code are sent on the same stream that an object with that GroupID would have been sent on.
+In most cases, messages with a non zero status code are sent on the same stream that an object with that GroupID would have been sent on.
 The exception to this is when that stream has been reset; in that case they are sent on a new stream.
 This is to avoid the status message being lost